JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8032 days**.

-And here is a just a random fact -  **Surveys indicate that the number one reason people play BINGO is for leisure**.
+And here is a just a random fact -  **During World War II, there was not enough sugar in the U.S. to make candy as it was sent to the troops overseas.
+At this time, popcorn was consumed three times more than its usual amount**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)